JoinCODED/React-Native-1---Introduction-Redux/02_Home_Page/01_React_Native_Components.md

    </ImageBackground>
    ```

-7. Lastly, import and render the `Home` component from your `App.js`.
+7. Lastly, import and render the `Home` component in your `App.js`.

    ```javascript
    // Components